robindavidgames/ci-project05/README.md

 Keyword meta tags have been included in the header of every page, ulilising terms found in my research.

+My site includes an XML sitemap, created on https://www.xml-sitemaps.com/

+# UPDATE THIS WHEN SITE IS FINISHED!

+My site includes a robots.txt file.

 ## Agile Development / User Stories